Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Distributional Noise-rank Assumptions

-In this section, we simulate the LCA model [given by (\ref{eq:LCAmodel}) with $\bM_\bS \in \tR^{T \times Q}$] and the noisy-ICA model [again given by (\ref{eq:LCAmodel}) with $\bM_\bS \in \tR^{T \times Q}$ but now with $\bM_\bN \bN \sim N(0,\sigma^2 \bI_T)$] under a variety of source distributions in which the components are iid as well as a scenario in which the sources are sparse images.
-We compare (i) deflationary FastICA with the `log cosh' nonlinearity (D-FastICA), where the deflation option estimates components one-by-one such that the algorithm is considered a projection pursuit method \citep{hyvarinen2000independent}; (ii) two-class IFA with isotropic noise (IFA); (iii) PCA followed by Infomax (PCA+Infomax); (iv) PCA followed by ProDenICA (PCA+ProDenICA) (v) Logis-LCA; and (vi) Spline-LCA.
+In this section, we simulate the LNGCA model [given by (\ref{eq:LNGCAmodel}) with $\bM_\bS \in \tR^{T \times Q}$] and the noisy ICA model [again given by (\ref{eq:LNGCAmodel}) with $\bM_\bS \in \tR^{T \times Q}$ but now with $\bM_\bN \bN \sim N(0,\sigma^2 \bI_T)$] under a variety of source distributions in which the components are iid as well as a scenario in which the signals are sparse images.
+We compare (i) deflationary FastICA with the `tanh' nonlinearity (D-FastICA), where the deflation option estimates components one-by-one such that the algorithm is considered a projection pursuit method \citep{hyvarinen2000independent}; (ii) two-class IFA with isotropic noise (IFA); (iii) PCA followed by Infomax (PCA+Infomax); (iv) PCA followed by ProDenICA (PCA+ProDenICA); (v) Logis-LCA; and (vi) Spline-LCA.
 We evaluate the robustness of these methods with respect to assumptions on the rank of the noise components, distribution of the latent components, and the signal-to-noise ratio (SNR).
 We define the SNR as the ratio of the total variance from the mixed non-Gaussian components to the total variance from the noise components.
-Formally, consider the non-zero eigenvalues $\lambda_1,\dots,\lambda_Q$ from the covariance matrix of $\bM_\bS \bS$.
-For LCA, let $\lambda_{\epsilon_1},\dots,\lambda_{\epsilon_{T-Q}}$ denote the eigenvalues from the EVD of the covariance matrix of $\bM_\bN \bN$.
-Then,
+Formally, consider the non-zero eigenvalues $d_1,\dots,d_Q$ from the covariance matrix of $\bM_\bS \bS$.
+For LCA, let $d_{\epsilon_1},\dots,d_{\epsilon_{T-Q}}$ denote the eigenvalues from the EVD of the covariance matrix of $\bM_\bN \bN$.
+Then, $SNR = \frac{\sum_{q=1}^Q d_q}{\sum_{k=1}^{T-Q} d_{\epsilon_k}}$.
+For the noisy ICA model, we have $T$ non-zero eigenvalues (equal to $\sigma^2$) in the denominator.